bokkypoobah/SimpleTokenCrowdsaleContractAudit/audit/README.md

   check for `require(isOwner(msg.sender) || isAdmin(msg.sender));` in this function.
 This check will only be applicable if `opsAddress` is the same of either the `owner` or `adminAddress`.
 This check is only relevant when the token contract has not been finalised

+* **LOW IMPORTANCE** `ProcessableAllocations.processProcessableAllocations()` has a **for** loop that iterates through the array of `grantees`.
+  If this array holds to many entries, the gas required can exceed the Ethereum network block gas limit.
+Carefully check the gas limit for the intended number of grantees, and if this limit is too high, consider modifying this function to operate on subsets of the array

 <br />

 <hr />